godwokenrises/godwoken-scripts/README.md

 - `RollupSubmitBlock`, submit a layer-2 block
   - The layer-2 transactions, deposits, and withdrawals are included in a layer-2 block structure.
 We won't verify txs' and withdrawals' signatures on-chain since we are using the optimistic mechanism.
   - Deposits cells are collected as inputs, and the action converts these deposit cells to custodian cells to complete the deposit.
-- `RollupEnterChallenge`, A challenger submit a challenging target(transaction, deposit, withdrawal) to halt the rollup.
+- `RollupEnterChallenge`, A challenger submit a challenging target(transaction, withdrawal) to halt the rollup.
 - `RollupCancelChallenge`, Anyone can send this action to cancel a challenge, in this action the challenge target(a tx or a withdrawal request) will actually run on the layer1 chain to prove that the challenge in the previous step is wrong.
 After this action, the Rollup status becomes running again.
 - `RollupRevert`, if a challenge is a maturity(which means it hasn't been canceled within the challenge time).
 The action reverts the layer-2 block state to the parent block of the challenged block, and the stake of the block producer is penalized.
 We only revert the layer-2 state in this action, the reverting of layer-1 locked cells(deposit/custodian/withdrawal) are handled in the `RollupSubmitBlock` action.